 Many show reluctance to move away from the status quo, which is exacerbated by the speed and rate of change we encounter.
 When organizations engage in frequent program and initiative abandonment, they lessen educators’ degree of agency.
 It becomes more and more challenging to get critical mass to see and believe in the possibility of beneficial change.
 As leaders, we can address these issues by understanding key components of implementing change: learning from past initiatives, addressing initiative fatigue, and utilizing support plans.

 I spoke with some educators the other day about a new program/initiative they were tackling in their district.
 One brave soul spoke up and asked a question I’ve frequently heard when working with districts across the country.
 She asked, “My teachers will ask if we are going to do this new program for more than a year or two.
 What should I tell them?”
 My choice at that moment was 1) to tell them to ask their district leaders about the length of the contract and make no commitment beyond that, or 2) (the one I chose) to say, “Sure, there may be a new program in another couple of years.
 But, if we get super intentional about this work and create a plan to make sure we see strong, positive results for students and educators, then I can see the leadership of this district maintaining this tool for years to come.”
-Considering the incredible loss of instruction and learning that have resulted in the last eighteen months, we know our students don’t have two more years to wait.
+Whether the initiative lasts or not, we know our students don't have two years to wait.
+They need and deserve our best effort now, with the tools we have in hand.

 We must accelerate our efforts and student learning by making sure the changes we make are detailed, decisive, and planned by each stakeholder.